Work With Rotate Theatre!

 - Design elements will be stylized as they weave period, punk, and the absurd, and prioritize collaborator comfort and time, tour-ability, and non-toxic/repurposed materials.
 Limitations, such as minimal budget and construction staff, will be used as opportunities for creative, simple, effective, low-waste solutions.

 - Producer's Note: "Collaborators are invited, but not required, to contribute ideas, suggestions, reflections, and questions to help shape this and future productions.
-I am indebted to so many amazing collaborators, teachers, and Indigenous, Disability Justice, environmental justice, queer, and Women of Color feminist activists in helping to identify many of the strategies being used in this production, and the following concepts that serve as a guide for this process: the intrinsic value of each unique bodymind, webs of relationships built with generosity and interdependence, and living in the present in ways that allow us to imagine and build just futures.
-Each collaborator's perspective can help us learn about embodying these ideas." - Cyra
+I am indebted to so many amazing collaborators, teachers, and Indigenous, Disability Justice, environmental justice, queer, and Women of Color feminist activists in helping to identify many of the strategies being used in this production, and the following concepts that serve as a guide for this process: the intrinsic value of each unique bodymind, webs of relationships built with generosity and interdependence, and living in the present in ways that allow us to imagine and build more just futures.
+Each collaborator's perspectives can help us all learn about embodying these ideas." - Cyra

 Prior to this production, the script was workshopped in Chicago, a fitting journey for a script by Allen who is Chicago-based and Wisconsin-raised.
 A staged reading in Chicago featuring a draft of the script was directed by Breahan Eve Pautsch and featured Kirstin Franklin, Emjoy Gavino, Carmen Molina, Cyra K. Polizzi, Jillian Rea, Sadieh Rifai, and Bethany Thomas, with music by Allison Hendrix.